mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 3. If multiple scripts exist for this state-transition, this decides the script ordering.
 4. Optional description of script functionality.
 This has no effect on the execution of the scripts.

-If the script's `ACTION(2)` is `Error`, then the script is run when an error occurs, and is referred to as an error script.
+If the script's `ACTION(2)` is `Error`, then the script runs when an error occurs.
+We refer to this as an error script.

 !!!
 Note: `Idle`, `Sync`, `ArtifactRollback`, `ArtifactRollbackReboot` ignore errors.
 This means that no error scripts are executed for errors in these